 It would be a shame not to spend some time by the Yarra River when you’re in Melbourne.
 It’s has a social scene all of its own – it’s even the site of various music festivals throughout the year.
 A stroll down the banks will provide plenty of entertainment!
 By day, look upon the interesting graffiti and architecture.
 Stop by any of the cafes and bars for a break and a bite to eat, or have a barbeque, Aussie style.
 If fishing is your thing, you can do that there too.

-It’s not unusual to see people indulging in fitness activities along the banks, whether that’s running, cycling or speed walking.
-If you fancy a boat ride, jump on a river craft a Princes Walk or Southgate; you’ll be able to hop off again at some of the city parks if you want to kill two birds with one stone.
+It’s not unusual to see people indulging in fitness activities along the banks, whether that’s running, cycling, or speed walking.
+If you fancy a boat ride, jump on a river craft at Princes Walk or Southgate; you’ll be able to hop off again at some of the city parks if you want to kill two birds with one stone.
 By night, look at the picture-perfect mirage on the water created by the myriad lights, or relax with a glass of wine.

 Pick up a bargain at a Melbourne city markets

 Melbourne is famous for its many markets, all of which bring a different vibe and a variety of goods, foods, crafts and more.
-Sample delicious street food, grab a second-hand sweater or take home a local artist’s creation.
+Sample delicious street food, grab a second-hand sweater, or take home a local artist’s creation.
 There are many bargains there, and you needn’t spend a fortune to have fun.
 Free food samples are common, so it’s even possible to eat without forking out!

 Some markets are big on live music, which adds a little extra sparkle – if that sounds like fun, Queen Victoria market at night is the one.
 Most visitors will put this market on their agenda, as it’s the biggest and best known.
 However, you’ll find plenty of other tourists there, so if you’d rather mooch around a smaller, quieter market, head elsewhere.
-For that, you’ve got Camberwell market, and Rose Street Artists Market in the Fitzroy area.
+For that, you’ve got Camberwell market and Rose Street Artists Market in the Fitzroy area.